harveyvn/Hardware-basierte-Sicherheit/Building Blocks - 01.md

 - In a cryptographic definition, randomness can prevent attackers from predicting **the outcome of an encryption**.
 By using as nonce or one-time pads, it can prevent an attack.
 - Attackers win or the attack is successful if he can predict the next bits with probability greater than 50%.

 ## II.
-Pseudorandom vs. True number generators
+Pseudorandom vs. True Random number generators

 - **Pseudorandom number generators** are based on algorithm through a deterministic process.
   - <u>Advantages</u>: Fast